IlyaLab/FamSuite/FamSuitePedSim/README.md

 A simulation of pedigrees with a random set of causal variants under an additive model.

 To perform a simulation:

+0.)
+Use the FamSuite version found in the FamSuitePedSim directory.
+File formats changed slightly
+    and the simulation is out of date with that change.

 1.)
 Write or generate a config file.
 See config/sampleParams.txt for an example with comments.
     Also see util/makeConfig.py for a method of generating a set of config files.